-Vincent's mouth flattened, his eyes narrowed to slits, and he spat with disgust: "Go then.
+Vincent's mouth flattened, eyes narrowed to slits, and he spat with disgust: "Go then.
 Good riddance."

 So he left.
 Left that shadowed curb where the corner streetlights didn't quite reach, left Junon where the streets were as ordered as a grid map and Shinra patrols loitered about in too many shops, around too many corners.
 He headed east to nothing and no-one, the goal of a weapon the only plan in his fractured brain.
 A weapon and running.

-"Strife's gone then."
+"Strife's gone then?"
 Vincent's head whipped around back towards the still open door.
-Tseng was leaning insolently against the door frame, hooded eyes fixed upon Vincent.
+Tseng leaned insolently against the door frame, eyes fixed on Vincent.
 That look, so causal, so guarded, the perfect mask, reminded Vincent violently that this was the first time they'd been alone together since That Night.